-- Limit extreme physical activity.
-We recommend no running, jumping, swimming, wrestling, etc.
+Do not do extreme physical activity such as running, jumping, swimming, wrestling, etc.

-- Have a table/counter top cleared in a well ventilated area/room for the EEG technologists to set up your EEG.
+Prepare a flat surface (table top, counter, desk, etc.) cleared in a well ventilated area for the EEG technologist to set up your EEG.

-- Keep your pets away from the room during EEG set up.
+Keep your pet(s) out of the room during your EEG set up.

-- Most EEG setups take about two hours in the home.
+Most EEG setups take about two hours to complete.

 - Are there any restrictions to my daily activities during my in-home EEG recording?